 2 month old babies need an average of 14-16 hours of sleep a day.
-Newborns this age generally sleep 9-12 hours at night though not consecutively as they typically need to eat every 2 1/2 to 3 hours, on average.
+Newborns this age generally sleep 9-12 hours at night though not consecutively.
 During the day, babies at 2 months old will need to sleep 4-6 hours total.
 This article outlines the average 2-month-old baby schedule, including milk feedings for breastfeeding and formula-feeding babies, solids, naps, and nighttime sleep.
-As a sleep consultant for over 10 years, I will also share typical sleep habits and tips to get your baby to sleep through the night.
-Or, you can simply skip to the schedule if you prefer.
+As a sleep consultant for over 15 years, I will also share typical sleep habits and tips to get your baby to sleep through the night.

 2 Month Old Baby Sleep and Development